GreninjaBoy23D/Capstone-Respiretory/docs/candidate-a.md

 Today there are not many workarounds for getting the soundfont files, but there are a few applications to convert the ROMS into Soundfonts. which falls short because of the fact that there are a few applications that do convert a majority of ROM files.

-> If the `which costs` line has no number in it, stop and go get one.

 ## 2. Evidence a user exists

 - **Person spoken to:** <AX>